 Mr. Saylor is a named inventor on more than 40 patents.
 In addition to being credited as the inventor of relational analytics, he led MicroStrategy into the fields of web analytics, distributed analytics, mobile analytics, cloud computing, mobile identity, and IoT.
 He was also the creator and founder of Alarm.com (NASDAQ: ALRM), one of the first home automation and security companies, and Angel.com (sold to Genesys Telecommunications Laboratories for $110 million in 2013), one of the first cloud-based interactive voice response service providers.

 Mr. Saylor is the author of the book The Mobile Wave: How Mobile Intelligence Will Change Everything, published by Perseus Books in 2012.
 The book anticipated the impact of mobile, cloud, and social networks on worldwide political and economic development, along with the rise of Apple, Amazon, Facebook, and Google as transnational technology leaders that would destabilize the status quo across most industrial and political domains.
 The Mobile Wave appeared on both The New York Times and The Wall Street Journal Best Seller lists.
 In 1999, Mr. Saylor established The Saylor Foundation, which has donated millions to philanthropic causes including children's health, refugee relief, education, environmental conservation, and support for the arts.
 The foundation runs the Saylor Academy (Saylor.org), which offers free college education and continuing professional development courses to students worldwide.
-To date, it has provided free educational services to over 1 million students.
-In both 2015 and 2016, Mr. Saylor participated in the Forbes 400 Summit on Philanthropy.
+To date, it has provided free educational services to more than 1.4 million students.